 - Reviewers can also see the project snapshot, which includes the overall budget and profitability.

 - Once a reviewer is done commenting or making changes, they Send For Approval.
 This depends on if they have the right to Add Client Invoices, or if there is a Billing Manager setup in the Client record.

 - Any person with the right to Create and Edit Client Invoices can approve a billing worksheet.
 Or just the Billing Manager set on the client/project.

 - Approvers have access to the same screens as in the review process.
 With the additional option to Reject or Approve.

-- Once a worksheet has been approved, you can create invoices for it.
+- Once a worksheet has been approved an invoice can be created.